The Gathering (2003 film): Plot

 During the next few days, Cassie has visions of the future of the people around her.
-She also recognises certain people who seem to watch her and often appear in a certain place in Glastonbury which she visits.
+She also recognises certain people who seem to watch her and often appear in a certain place in town.
 She observes the strange auto mechanic, Frederick Michael Argyle (Peter McNamara) and examines his belongings, which include a scrapbook containing news clippings that detail accusations of child abuse at a local orphanage, that were ignored by the townspeople.
 The orphanage turns out to be the house the Kirkmans now live in.
 Cassie finds that Argyle was one of the children who was abused and that he identifies himself with the young Michael.
-She discovers that Argyle is planning to take revenge on the people of the town for their cruelty to him.
+She discovers that Argyle is planning to take revenge on the people of Ashby Wake for their cruelty to him.
 Cassie suspects that a catastrophe is imminent, but she is unable to persuade anyone else of the impending danger she senses.

-She eventually finds out that the relief in the church illustrates a group of people known as "The Gathering".
+She eventually finds out that the relief in the church illustrates a group of people known as "The Gathering."
 They are immortal and damned to watch catastrophes and murders for eternity as they stopped to watch the crucifixion of Christ out of morbid curiosity, a concept similar to the legend of the Wandering Jew.
 The priest and Bishop also discover this, and the priest rushes to inform Mr. Kirkman.
-However, on the way, he sees the "Gathering" on a bridge over the highway, and dies in a car accident as a result.
+On the way, he sees the "Gathering" on a bridge over the highway, and dies in a car accident as a result.
 The Gathering merely watch.
 Later that same day, Cassie experiences visions where she watches a young Argyle dragged into the house by the orphanage priest, while three of the town's leading figures watch and laugh.
 The priest then drags the child into a nearby room where he further abuses the child and is joined by the other three men.
 Cassie follows the men into the room, only to wake from the vision to see Michael standing over pictures of the archaeological site.
 Cassie then finds one of the photographs, which seems to horrify her.